 All public drinking water must be disinfected to prevent water-borne diseases.
 The Ojai Water System (OWS) is disinfected through the use of chlorine, while the CMWD water is disinfected by adding chlorine and a small amount of ammonia to form chloramines.
 The OWS is normally chlorinated, but there may be some occasions when the water fed to the OWS is from the CMWD source and it is chloraminated.
 Chloramine disinfection is approved by the SWRCB Division of Drinking Water and the US Environmental Protection Agency.
 Many United States and Canadian cities have used chloramines for decades to disinfect water.
 Chloramines reduce the level of unwanted disinfection by-products in our water.
 Disinfection by-products are formed when chlorine mixes with naturally occurring organic material in water.
 Currently, regulated disinfection by-products include trihalomethanes and haloacetic acids.
 Chloramines stop the formation of these byproducts, and chloraminated water has less of a chlorine taste and odor than chlorinated water.
 Chloramines do not pose a health hazard to the general population.
 Chloraminated water is safe for drinking, bathing, cooking and other normal uses.
 Two specific groups of people, however, do need to take special care with chloraminated water - kidney dialysis patients and tropical fish hobbyists.
 Kidney patients are not harmed from drinking, cooking or bathing in chloraminated water.
 However, there is a problem that needs to be addressed for individuals who are undergoing dialysis treatment on artificial kidney machines.
 Chloramines must not be present in the water used in dialysis machines.
 Chloramines can be removed through a filtration system.
 Chloramines are toxic to fish and other animals that use gills to breath.
 While chlorine will evaporate rather quickly from standing water, it may take weeks for chloramines to disappear.
 Thus it is necessary to dechlorinate water used for aquariums and fishponds.
 We suggest using a filter system or a dechlorinating agent sold at most pet stores for fresh and saltwater aquariums and fishponds.
 Another option is to install a high-quality granular activated carbon (GAC) filter in your home.
 The chloramine residual in water used for fish should be kept below 0.1 parts per million.
 Contact your local pet store or fish shop for additional assistance.
 Chloramines will not affect the chlorine balance in your backyard swimming pool.
 You still need to add chlorine to retard algae and bacterial growth.
 Chloramines have no affect on plants, vegetables or fruit trees.
 For more information on chloramines call (805) 649-2251 - Ext.
 120.

 Fluoride is not added to the water, but there is some naturally-occurring fluoride in the water.
-This level was tested at an average of 0.4 mg/L for all sources during 2018.
+This level was tested and ranged between 0.3 mg/L - 0.5 mg/L for all sources during 2019.
 For more information on fluoride, check the SWRCB Division of Drinking Water’s Fluoridation website for more information on fluoridation, oral health, and current issues.

 Lead and Copper